 I love trying new craft products.
 And through my experience, I’ve found a handful of items that I absolutely love and will not go without.
 I’ve compiled a link of my favorite products and links for where to find them incase you’re inspired to use them too!

 I almost exclusively use the Thermoweb Tape Runner XL for my projects.
 When I began card making, a store clerk recommended the tape runner on my very first visit for card supplies (I also picked up my first Envelope Liner Template kit on this visit too!).
-I have also used the Lawn Fawn Glue, and have been happy with that as well!

 I currently use the Picket Fence Studios Life Changing Blending Brushes and am happy with them!